hmrc/file-upload-frontend/README.md

 sbt run
 ```

-The endpoints below can then be accessed with the base url http://localhost:8899/file-upload/
+The endpoints can then be accessed with the base url http://localhost:8899/file-upload/

 ## Service manager